ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl set env ds --all --list        # List the environment variables defined on all deployment kubectl set env ds/<name> --list       # List the environment variables defined on all deployment kubectl logs -f ds/<name> --tail=5:    # Tail the log lines of recent log file to display. kubectl logs ds/name -c nginx          # Logs for a specific container in the ds
+kubectl set env ds --all --list        # List the environment variables defined on all deployment kubectl set env ds/<name> --list       # List the environment variables defined on all deployment kubectl logs -f ds/<name> --tail=5:    # Tail the log lines of recent log file to display.
 ```

 - Create + Update: